keisuke-kiriyama/SynopsisMan/README.md

 ```

 ## Check setting path
-- execute when you want to confirm the setting path.
+- Execute when you want to confirm the setting path.
 ```
 python main.py check_path
 ```